krunalgedia/krunalgedia.github.io/README.md

 ## N-Dimensional parameterization of efficiency weights of Jet Classifier threshold using Graph Neural Networks
 **Graph Neural Network, Classification**

-► Developed state-of-the-art attention-based Graph Neural Network classification model to reduce simulation statistical error in our scientific analysis by up to ~60%.
+► Trained a custom Graph Neural Network Classification model having both node and edge features using MLP as Message Passing function, Summation as an Aggregation function, and MLP as an Update function coupled with Graph Attention (GATv2) model leading up to ~60% reduction in simulation statistical error in our analysis.

 ► Work presented in ML4Jets conference 2022 as well as published as a Detector Performance Note by CMS, CERN.